 Whether you’re looking to read up on a new topic in your spare time, learn a new language or support your learning whilst on a course or at work, the library is a great hub for all your learning needs.
 It’s also a great place to sit quietly and study if you need one!

 Distance learning courses

 Distance learning courses are ideal for anyone who wants to learn at their own pace and in their own time.
-They are simply courses that are delivered remotely, so there is no need to be physically present in a classroom which means you can fit it around your other responsibilities.
+They’re simply courses that are delivered remotely, so there’s no need to be physically present in a classroom – which means you can fit it around your other responsibilities.
 If you’re looking for a learning opportunity that offers you full flexibility then this could be for you.

-Whether you want to take a certificate or diploma or degree course – or something else entirely, chances are they’ll be a distance learning option available.
+Whether you want to take a certificate or diploma or degree course – or something else entirely, chances are there will be a distance learning option available.
 If you’re looking for somewhere to start, then why not browse our list of courses on site?

 Classroom-based learning at your local college or adult education centre

 Most people who take a classroom-based course at their local college or adult education centre do so because it offers practical experience which is beneficial for entry or progression within a specific job role, or because they prefer to learn in an environment where they can get direct support from a tutor and peers.
 Sometimes it’s also the only way that you get the certification needed to enter into a specific job or career.

 Colleges and adult education centres won’t all offer the same courses, so it’s always worth checking with your local ones to find out what they have to offer.
 This can also be said for the course duration, entry requirements and cost, so it’s best to confirm these with each individual institution before committing to anything.